Jchea15/site_cs109/Literature.md

 May I unzip your genes?
 -------------
 We did more literature review to validate that the genes we identified were indeed significant.
-This review is in [on the final results page](Results.md)
+This review is [on the final results page](Results.md)

 Footnotes